tomcur/thingshare/README.md

 ## Features
 - Interactively create and upload region screenshots (using Flameshot).
-- Create and upload screenshots of the active Window (using Spectacle).
+- Create and upload screenshots of the active window, active display, or full desktop (using scrot).
 - Upload files or data directly from the clipboard.
 - Supported file share services:
     - Seafile